Mohammad-Ali Mirza Dowlatshah: Governor of Kermanshah

 The city of Kermanshah is located in the center of the province and has a temperate climate.
 It is one of the ancient cities of Iran and it is said that Tahmores Divband, a mythical ruler of the Pishdadian, had constructed it.
 Some attribute its constructions to Bahram Sassanid.
-During the reign of Qobad I and Anushirvan Sassanid, Kermanshah was at the peak of its glory.
+During the reigns of Qobad I and Anushirvan Sassanid, Kermanshah was at the peak of its glory.
 But in the Arab attack suffered great damage.
 Concurrent with the Afghan attack and the fall of Esfahan, Kermanshah was destroyed due to the Ottoman invasion.
 But from the beginning of the 11th century AH it began to flourish.

-In order to prevent a probable aggression of the Zangeneh tribe and due to its proximity with the Ottoman Empire, the Safavid ruler paid great attention to this city.
-But in the Zandieh period upheavals increased, whereas during the Qajar era, Ottoman attacks reduced.
+In order to prevent a probable aggression of the Zangeneh tribe and due to its proximity with the Ottoman Empire, the Safavid rulers paid great attention to this city.
+In the Zand era upheavals increased, whereas during the Qajar era, Ottoman attacks reduced.
 Mohammad Ali Mirza in 1221 AH was seated in Kermanshah in order to prevent Ottoman aggression, and Khuzestan also came under his realm.
 An epigraph of Mohammad Ali Mirza in Taq-e-Bostan has remained as a relic.

 The famous Alwand Bridge on the Alwand River was built by him when he went to Khanaqin in 1855 on his way to visit the Shia holy sites in Karbala and Najaf, but that year Khanaqin faced a severe flood and he decided to spend his travel expenses in addition to the additional costs of building a bridge in Khanaqin.
 He brought a number of architects from Isfahan to Khanaqin and the bridge was built using walnut wood imported from Kermanshah.
 The bridge was completed in 1860.

 Turkish-Persian War (1820–1823)

-The regime of Crown Prince Abbas Mirza launched an attack on Ottoman Turkey under the leadership of Mohammad Ali Mirza Dowlatshah.
-The war was sparked by Turkish aid to Azerbaijani rebels in Persia.
-The rebels had fled from Persia and were given refuge by the Ottomans.
-The war opened with a Persian invasion of Turkey in the Lake Van region, and a counter-invasion by the Ottoman Pasha of Baghdad (Iraq belonged to the Ottoman Empire), who invaded western Persia.
-This invasion force was driven back across the border, but Dowlatshah's newly modernized army of 30,000 troops defeated 50,000 Ottoman Turks in the Battle of Erzurum near Lake Van in 1821.
+The regime of Crown Prince Abbas Mirza launched an attack on the Ottoman Empire, placing the Iranian army under the leadership of Mohammad Ali Mirza Dowlatshah.
+The war was sparked by the Ottoman inability to protect the Shia population of Ottoman Iraq from Wahhabi attacks.
+A large number of Shias had fled from Ottoman Iraq and were given refuge by the Qajars.
+The war opened with a Persian invasion of Turkey in the Lake Van region, and a counter-invasion by the Ottoman Pasha of Baghdad (as Iraq belonged to the Ottoman Empire), who invaded western Persia.
+This invasion force was driven back across the border, but Dowlatshah's newly modernised army of 30,000 troops defeated 50,000 Ottoman troops in the Battle of Erzurum near Lake Van in 1821.
+Dowlatshah then led the Iranian army south and besieged the city of Baghdad, but Dawud Pasha successfully defended the city, and with the impact of a cholera outbreak, Dowlatshah was defeated.
 A peace treaty in 1823 ended the war with no changes to their mutual border.